About The Norwegian Institute for Children’s Books

 Telephone: +47 23 13 13 70 / email: firstname.lastname@example.org

 The Norwegian Institute for Children’s Books works to strengthen research in the field of children’s books.
-The NBI currently has two research fellows connected to the research project Children’s and young adult literature in a mediatised text universe.
+The NBI currently has one research fellows connected to the research project Children’s and young adult literature in a mediatised text universe.
 In addition to its own research, the NBI also cooperates with universities and university colleges on various research projects and network collaborations, and it holds public research lectures.
-Research is disseminated via the Nordic Journal of Childlit Aesthetics (BLFT), through exhibitions, and factual articles on the thematic pages of our website.
+Research is disseminated via the Nordic Journal of Childlit Aesthetics (BLFT), seminars, and factual articles on the thematic pages of our website.

 BLFT – Barnelitterært forskningstidsskrift (Nordic Journal of Childlit Aesthetics) is a Nordic peer-reviewed academic journal published electronically, which was established in 2010.
 The periodical has a Nordic editorial board with editorial responsibilities assigned on a rolling basis.
 It is available in Open Access and publishes research articles in the Nordic languages and English.
 BLFT has committed to exploring the aesthetics of children’s literature, analogue and digital media, verbal and visual artistic expression, and views on art and children.